 However, the New York State Constitutions of 1777 was not without its faults.
 First,there were property qualifications for voting, which greatly restricted eligibility to vote.
 For example, it required that all voters for representatives to the State Senate have at least $250, e.
 It is estimated that perhaps only 10% of the male population in places like New York City were eligible to vote in these elections.
 This would soon create considerably controversy, particularly when former Revolutionary War veterans were deprived of their ability to obtain forfeited land by the U.S. Constitutional provisions favoring Tories.
 Furthermore the veto of the Council of Appointment over a governor’s action also greatly restricted the governor’s ability to act.
 These problems were compounded by the fact that the 1777 Constitution did not have a specific procedure for amendment.
 These were problems which would have to be faced in later Constitutional Conventions.

-II New York State Constitutional Convention of 1821
+II New York

 The 1821 Constitutional Convention Gave the Right On White None Property Owners to Vote